AreebaSadiq23/AreebaSadiq23/README.md

 # Hi, I'm Areeba 👋

-🚀 Frontend / Full-Stack Developer | Prompt & Context Engineer
+🚀 Frontend / Full Stack Developer | Prompt & Context Engineer
-🤖 AI-assisted development
+🤖 AI assisted development

 ---

 ## 👩‍💻 About Me

-I'm a frontend-focused full-stack developer with hands on experience in **Prompt Engineering** and **Context Engineering**.
+I'm a frontend focused full-stack developer with hands on experience in **Prompt Engineering** and **Context Engineering**.
 I design structured prompts and context frameworks to get accurate, reliable results from AI tools like **Gemini CLI** and **Qwen**.

 I previously worked manually on development tasks, but now I leverage AI through well-defined prompts to: